tayjenk/vanilla-js-projects/README.md

 # Vanilla JavaScript Projects

 ## Background
-This repository comprises js code snippets / projects created to put into practice a deeper understanding of vanilla JavaScript basics.
+This repository comprises js code snippets / mini-projects created to put into practice a deeper understanding of vanilla JavaScript basics.

-## Snippets
+## Projects

 Handling HTML Forms: </br>
+`HTML, JavaScript, CSS`
-Create a basic "Contact Me" form in HTML, using JS to read form, extract input data and ouput a string object of form data.
+Created a basic "Contact Me" form in HTML, using JS functionality to extract input data and ouput a string object of form data.